Wondering what to pack for our trips to Iceland in early October?

 Thermal base layer

 You want to wear a light base thermal layer that is closest to your skin.
-For this, we highly recommend considering merino wool clothes that repel odors, keep you warm and avoid you getting sweaty from the constant change in temperatures (cold outside, warm inside the van).
+For this, I highly recommend considering merino wool clothes that repel odors, keep you warm and avoid you getting sweaty from the constant change in temperatures (cold outside, warm inside the van).

 Merino wool clothing is expensive, but it will last you a lifetime.
 It requires less washing (good for you and for the environment), it is very light (less packing), regulates heat so you sweat less, is natural (rather than made with chemicals) and if it keeps sheep warm in the coldest of weathers, it can also keep you warm!